 A sound wave is a 3-dimensional ripple through space, or in our case the air.
 The ripple and subsequent vibration is what creates the sound that our ears perceive.

 - The change in air pressure of said wave is called its amplitude, which determines how loud the sound is.
 It can also be defined as the size of the vibration.

 - The frequency is the speed of said vibration and determines it’s pitch.

 - The crest is the highest point of the waveform, and the trough is its lowest point.

 So, our 3D wave is groovin’ through space, and when you duplicate said wave and line it up in sync, (matching both the peak and trough) it basically creates a louder wave.
 This is what’s known as being in phase (constructive interference).

 However, if you match up the trough of one wave, with the peak of the other (and vice-versa), you get what we talked about before: Destructive interference, or out of phase (Phase cancellation).

 This is in essence what an Active Noise Cancelling headphone does.

-As I’ve mentioned in the open, I got a chance to try out some noise cancelling headphones and I think my favorites were the Bose QC35 based on what I’ve heard.
+As I’ve mentioned in the open, I got a chance to try out some noise-cancelling headphones and I think my favourites were the Bose QC35 based on what I’ve heard.
 When you first flick the switch, they provide a nice vacuum seal which isn’t too shocking, although it really does bother some people.